Occupational and Environmental Medicine Residency

 First Year

-- 1 month of special programming (August) including industry site visits and clinical work plus didactic training.
+- 1 month of industrial hygiene course (August) including industry site visits and clinical work plus didactic training.
 Training in Clinical Research Course occurs in August as well.

 - 2½ months of additional full-time clinical rotations (July; mid-May through June)